dylan-lang/opendylan/documentation/intro-dylan/source/why-dylan.rst

 Dynamic vs. Static Languages
 ============================

 :term:`Static` languages need to know the type of every variable at compile time.
-Examples of static languages include C, Pascal, and Eiffel.
+Examples of static languages include C++, Java, and Go.
 Code written in static languages typically compiles efficiently, and strong type-checking at compile-time reduces the risk of errors.

 :term:`Dynamic` languages allow the programmer to create variables without explicitly specifying the type of information they contain.
 This simplifies prototyping and cleans up certain kinds of object oriented code.
-Typical dynamic languages include LISP, Perl, and SmallTalk.
+Typical dynamic languages include Common Lisp, Javascript, and Python.

 Dylan provides a good balance between the advantages of static and dynamic languages.
 The programmer may choose to specify or omit type declarations as desired.
-Code using explicit variable types can be compiled very efficiently, and type mismatch errors can be caught at compile time.
+Code using explicit variable types can be compiled to very efficient code, and type mismatch errors can be caught at compile time.
 Code omitting those type declarations gains the flexibility of a dynamic language.

 .. _functional-languages:

 Functional Languages
 ====================

-:term:`Functional` languages, such as LISP,
-Scheme and to a large extent TCL, view an entire program as one large function to be evaluated.
+:term:`Functional` languages, such as Common Lisp, Scheme and to a large extent TCL, view an entire program as one large function to be evaluated.
 Expressions, statements and even control structures all return values, which may in turn be used as arguments